thelikes/fuzznav/README.md

 # fuzznav

-Print a list of all known endpoints and the wordlist run against them
+Print a list of all known endpoints and the wordlist run against them.

-## Use
+---

+### Usage

 ***Highly dependent on the filename***